mieweb/docs/content/functions/system-administration/data-migration/case-management-csv-api.md

 * <em>Workers' compensation related</em> (incidents.workcomp_completed_dt): Maps to EH incident field "Workers' comp related."
 Indicates that the incident is compensable by a work comp provider.
 * <em>Last date of work</em> (incidents.date_last_worked): Datetime the employee last time worked before the incident.
 * <em>Time patient began work on day of injury/illness</em> (incidents.employee_starttime): Maps to EH incident field "Time patient began work on day of injury/illness."
 Time employee began shift on day of injury.
-* <em>Date supervisor notified</em> (incidents.reported_super_datetime): Maps to EH incident field "Date/time supervisor notified"Datetime incident was reported to the employee's supervisor."
+* <em>Date supervisor notified</em> (incidents.reported_super_datetime): Maps to EH incident field "Date/time supervisor notified" "Datetime incident was reported to the employee's supervisor."
 * <em>Action employee performing before incident</em> (incidents.comment_activity): Maps to EH incidents field "What was the employee doing just before the incident occurred?"
 Documents action employee was performing before incident happened.
 Corresponds to OSHA form.
 * <em>Incident Explanation</em> (incidents.comment_explanation): Maps to EH incident field "What happened?"
 Explanation of how injury occurred.
 Corresponds to OSHA form.
 * <em>Incident Cause</em> (incidents.comment_cause): Maps to EH incident field "What object or substance directly harmed the employee?"
 Object or substance that harmed the employee.
 Corresponds to OSHA form.